 VAT ID: DE 268788167

-Personnaly liable partner: Privatbrauerei Eichbaum Verwaltungs GmbH
+Personally liable partner: Privatbrauerei Eichbaum Verwaltungs GmbH

 Domicile: Mannheim, Handelsregister des Amtsgerichts Mannheim: HRB 708583

-Managing partners: Jochen Keilbach (CEO), Thomas Keilbach, Andreas Hiby-Durst
+Managing partners: Thomas Keilbach (CEO), Andreas Hiby-Durst

 The author does not guarantee the provided information’s up-to-dateness, correctness, completeness or quality.
 Unless the author provably acted wilfully or in gross negligence, any liability for material or immaterial damages caused by any use or non-use of the information provided or the use of deficient or incomplete information is hereby excluded.
 All offers and information are subject to change.
 The author reserves the right to alter, augment, delete or temporarily or permanently suspend the publication of parts of this website or all of it.